Lemonexe/VLizard/docs/user/tests.md

 Does not check thermodynamic consistency.
 - Can be done as first step, or to diagnose why other tests fail.
 - Has conventional criteria to formally accept or reject the data.
+- Provides two partial results for both near-pure compositions
-- Can only be used if there are enough data points near pure compositions!
+  - Those are valid only if there are enough points in the near-pure regions.

 ### Redlich-Kister test